Skip to content

 • When this happens, we go to the very top of the R script file, and highlight and run the "Refresh data and packages" code.
 If we created new variables previously, we will need to run those codes under our working space again in order since this will be a fresh data.

-1. Imagine, we accidentially place the original variable, educ, whose values we want to change, in the first part of the code.
+1. Imagine, we accidentally place the original variable, educ, whose values we want to change, in the first part of the code.
 We did run the code and the values of the educ variable is now lost.

 2. Note that in addition to 980 original variables, we have created 3 more variables so far, which adds up to 983 variables in total.